When it comes to what smoothie ingredients to use, you have several options for a liquid base.

-Unless you rely solely on bottled water, the nice thing about water is it’s always available.
+Unless you rely solely on bottled water or spring water, the nice thing about water is it’s always available.
 I never run out because it’s impossible to do so, I just go to the filter and get more.

 So if you currently drink bottled, that’s one more incentive to switch.
 It’s not only good for the environment, but great for your wallet too.

 I drink water constantly throughout the day, especially during the workday.
 It keeps me feeling hydrated, healthy and happy.

 So why is water good in smoothies?

 I remember very early in my green smoothie journey, I read some green smoothie recipes online that used water, and I thought it was weird.